jvdwrf/tiny-actor/README.md

 ## Inbox
 An `Inbox` refers is the receiver-part of a `Channel`, this is always coupled with a `tokio::task`.
 The `Inbox` is primarily used to take messages out of the `Channel`.
 `Inbox`es can only be created by spawning new processes and should stay coupled to the `tokio::task` they were spawned with.
 Therefore, an `Inbox` should only be dropped when the `tokio::task` is exiting.

 ## Address
 An `Address` is the cloneable sender-part of a `Channel`.
 The `Address` is primarily used to send messages to `Inbox`es.
 When all `Address`es are dropped, the `Channel` is closed automatically.
 `Address`es can be awaited, which will return when all `Inbox`es linked to the `Channel` have exited.

 ## Child
 A `Child` is a handle to a `Channel` with a one `Inbox`.
 The `Child` can be awaited to return the exit-value of the `tokio::task` that has been spawned.
 A `Child` is non-cloneable, and therefore unique to the `Channel`.
 When the `Child` is dropped, the attached process will be aborted.
 This can be prevented by detaching the `Child`.
 More processes can be spawned later, which transforms the `Child` into a `ChildPool`.

 ## ChildPool
 A `ChildPool` is similar to a `Child`, except that the `Channel` can have more than one `Inbox`.
 A `ChildGroup` can be streamed to get the exit-values of all spawned `tokio::task`s.

 ## Closing
 When a `Channel` is closed, it is not longer possible to send new messages into it.
 It is still possible to take out any messages that are remaining.
 A channel that is closed does not have to exit afterwards.
 Any senders are notified with a `SendError::Closed`.
 Receivers will receive `RecvError::ClosedAndEmpty` once the channel has been emptied.

 ## Halting
 An `Inbox` can be halted exactly once.
 When receiving a `RecvError::Halted` the process should exit.

-A `Channel` can be partially halteded, meaning that only some of the `Inbox`es have been halted.
+A `Channel` can be partially halted, meaning that only some of the `Inbox`es have been halted.

 ## Aborting
 A process can be aborted through tokio's [abort](https://docs.rs/tokio/latest/tokio/task/struct.JoinHandle.html#method.abort) method.This causes the process to exit abruptly, and can leave bad state behind.
 Wherever possible, use halt instead of abort.
 By default, a spawned process is automatically aborted when the `Child` is dropped.
 This can be prevented by detaching a `Child`.